kaamanita/brahmi/README.md

 #### Rotation Rules

-Once we can identify the shape of a consonant and the attachment position of a vowel diacritic mark, we can now determine the shape of the latter by the following rotation rules.
+Once we identify the shape of a consonant and the attachment position of a vowel diacritic mark, we can now determine the shape of the latter by the following rotation rules.

 **Rule 1:** If the shape of the attached part is straight or angled, the vowel can be directly attached to that part.